Spring Gardening Tips: Treat Your Garden to a Spring Clean

 • Check that your tools are clean and in good order and that secateurs, shears, pruning knives and saws are sharp.

-• If, like us, you are inclined to be disorganised, invest in some hooks and racks to store tools safely.
+• If, like me, you are inclined to be disorganised, invest in some hooks and racks to store tools safely.

 • Have your lawn mower serviced and the blades sharpened.